hpc/charliecloud/doc/tutorial.rst

    layer 1/1: 3239c63: extracting
    image arch: amd64
    done
    $ ch-image list
    almalinux:8

 Images can come in lots of different formats. :code:`ch-run` needs the format to be a directory or a SquashFS to run.
-For this example, we’ll use a SquashFS.
+For this example, we’ll use SquashFS.

 We first need to convert the directory format of the image, stored in the storage directory, into a SquashFS.
 We use the command :code:`ch-convert` to do so.
 The default storage directory is :code:`/var/tmp/$USER.ch/img`.

 Run a container::